Finite Element Interpolations

 Notes

-• If nodes is empty, all nodes are evaluated.
+nodesis empty, all nodes are evaluated. - If

-• The result dimension is determined by the FE space, the operator, and the abs argument.
+cellwiseistrue, the result is organized per cell (suitable for discontinuous or element-wise quantities). - The result dimension is determined by the FE space, the operator, and the

 source::FEVectorBlock,